siwonlee/dexcom_web/README.md

 ## About Dexcom web display

-THis is a simple Python script to display the Dexcom glucose level on the web.
+This is a simple php script to display the Dexcom glucose level on the web.
+The required python package is need to reach Dexcom api.
 The script has been tested on Dexcom G7.

 ## Required Python library